amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ## Lab 1 - Containerize Interstella's logistics platform:

 Woah!
-Turns out our infrastructure has been running on bare metal this entire time.
+Turns out Interstella's infrastructure has been running directly on EC2 virtual machines this entire time!
 Our first step will be to modernize how our code is packaged by containerizing Interstella's current logistics platform, which we'll also refer to as the monolith application.
 To do this, you will create a [Dockerfile](https://docs.docker.com/engine/reference/builder/), which is essentially a recipe for [Docker](https://aws.amazon.com/docker) to build a container image.
 The EC2 instances provisioned by CloudFormation have the Docker engine running on them, so you can use either one to author the Dockerfile, build the container image, and run it to confirm it's able to process orders.

 [Containers](https://aws.amazon.com/what-are-containers/), are a way to package software (e.g. web server, proxy, database) so that you can run your code and all of its dependencies in a resource isolated process.
 You might be thinking, "Wait, isn't that a virtual machine (VM)?"
 Containers virtualize the operating system, while VMs virtualize the hardware.
 Containers provide isolation, portability and repeatability, so your developers can easily spin up an environment and start building without the heavy lifting.
 Importantly, containers ensure your code runs in the same way anywhere, so if it works on your laptop, it will also work in production.